-Selena Gomez, The Weeknd Romantic Date Night In Toronto
+Selena Gomez, The Weeknd Share Romantic Date Night In Toronto

 Selena Gomez and The Weeknd enjoyed a romantic date night in Toronto.
-The Weeknd rented out a cinema screening of Get Out for the couple to view in private.
+The Weeknd rented out a screening of the new film Get Out for the couple to view in private.

 Selena Gomez was taken out for a romantic date night in The Weeknd’s hometown of Toronto on Wednesday night.

-According to Daily Mail, the celebrity couple had an extravagant evening complete with a rented out movie screening of the new film Get Out.
+According to Daily Mail, the celebrity couple had an extravagant evening, complete with a rented out movie screening of the new film Get Out.

-Sources told reporters that the American actress was “super cute with him… arms around his neck.”
+Sources told reporters that the American singer was “super cute with him… arms around his neck.”

 I want to thank Rob Haskell for writing my story.
 I was a little nervous at how honest I was but you depicted where I’m at perfectly.
 I’m so grateful @voguemagazine @mertalas @macpiggott ❤️